 1. Turn OFF the tap

 Like when you brush your teeth or scrub your dishes.
 Leaving the water running uses around six litres of water per minute!
 Even Pinkfong and the Baby Shark family are onto it!

 Make sure that when you’re using the washing machine and the dishwasher, they are loaded to full capacity.
 Also, check on the water-saving rating of your appliances – it can make a huge difference!

 3. Break out the toolbox (or call a plumber)

 Get those dripping taps or pipes fixed: this can save a whopping 5,500 litres of water a year!

 Yes, we know it’s hot here in Singapore, but take shorter showers.
 Go for a quick, cold blast rather than a long, lazy shower, and you’ll save between six and 45 litres per minute.

 5. Mulch your plants

-We had to Google that too (we’re still learning the ropes about urban gardening here in Singapore).
+We had to Google that, too (we’re still learning the ropes of urban gardening here in Singapore).
 Did you know that adding bark chippings, heavy compost or straw to your plants will help reduce water evaporation?
 Now you do!